 Cocaine is a stimulant that increases the levels of the neurotransmitters dopamine, serotonin, and norepinephrine in your brain.
 Usually, your brain will essentially recycle these chemicals, but cocaine stops that from happening, resulting in a buildup of neurotransmitters that causes the euphoric feelings that cocaine users experience.
 Cocaine causes feelings of alertness, increased energy, pleasure, confidence, increased endurance, and increased focus.
 Cocaine can also increase your heart rate, raise your body temperature, and elevate your blood pressure.
 It causes difficulty sleeping, loss of appetite, itching, and dilated pupils.
 It can lead to a runny nose or nasal problems if snorted, and excessive use can cause paranoia and tremors.

 When you try to quit cocaine, you can experience withdrawal symptoms – the severity of which will depend on your history of cocaine use.
-One of the strongest symptoms of withdrawal is cravings for cocaine.
-People who try to quit cocaine can experience anxiety, depression, paranoia, hallucinations, fatigue, restlessness, appetite problems, and delusions.
+One of the strongest symptoms of withdrawal is cravings for cocaine (although they differ in severity and are not identical, symptoms of cocaine withdrawal are also felt by someone who is quitting meth).

 In order for you to quit cocaine safely, the best way to do it is in a detox center with the supervision of medical professionals.
 In detox, doctors and nurses can monitor your health.
 They may prescribe medication to ease your withdrawal symptoms.
 There are no drugs, however, that are FDA-approved to help people quit cocaine or ease cravings for cocaine.